freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## Pros and Cons of Python
 ### Pros
 1. Interactive language with a module support for almost all functionality.
-2. Open Source: So, you can contribute to the community, the functions you have developed for future use and to help others
+2. Open Source: So, you can contribute to the community, the functions you have developed for future use and to help others.
 3. A lot of good interpreters and notebooks available for better experience like jupyter notebook.
 4. It is a very easy language to learn and debug too.
-To check if a small bit of code works or not, you can just open up the interpreter and test
+To check if a small bit of code works or not, you can just open up the interpreter and test.
 5. Lots of libraries to make doing complex operations easy!

 #### Cons